Looking for fun and exciting activities to add to your Hoi An itinerary? We’ve got you covered!

 At the top, you’re welcomed by the world-famous Golden Bridge, a 150-meter (492 feet) walkway held up by two giant stone hands.
 It’s the perfect spot to snap some iconic Insta-worthy shots!

 Next, you’ll explore the enchanting French Village, where cobblestone streets, European-inspired architecture, and quaint cafés make you feel like you’ve stepped into a whole different country.
-You’ll also have the chance to visit beautiful temples and a serene monastery, so have your camera ready!
+You’ll also have the chance to visit beautiful temples, castles, and a serene monastery, so have your camera ready!

 For thrill-seekers, Fantasy Park is a must.
 This indoor amusement park features over 90 free games, including arcade classics, 4D rides, and adrenaline-pumping drop towers.
 Whether you’re looking for heart-racing thrills or laid-back fun, there’s something for everyone.

 Ba Na Hills is a one-of-a-kind destination that has something for every type of traveler.
-I guarantee you’ll have a great time here!
+I guarantee you’ll have a great time here – I know we did!

 3. Learn how to cook Vietnamese food